helico-kalki/Kalki/README.md

 ## Installation
 You'll need PyQt6 and Pillow.

-Press the arrow on the green code button, download the zip, get the Kalki-main folder out of the zip-File.
+Download the ZIP with the green Code button and get the Kalki-main folder out of the ZIP.

-You probably will need to type this into the Terminal (Visual Studio Code):
+You'll most likely need to type this into the Terminal (Visual Studio Code):

 - pip install pyqt6